AndrewMagerman/wizard-book-study/missing_files/week13/README.md

 ## Labs

 For the third assignment the function match? is needed.
-The implementation is in reference/berkeley_cs61a_material/lectures/1_3/mapreduce.scm
+The implementation is in "reference/berkeley_cs61a_material/lectures/1_3/mapreduce.scm".

 ## Homework

+For the first assignment use data.
+For the second assignment use email1 as data.

 ## Solutions

-Unfortunately there are no solutions.
+The solutions are in "missing_files/week13/solutions".

+## Reading Files from the Filesystem (Work in Progress)